flaraloza123/holberton-system_engineering-devops-1/0x0A-configuration_management/README.md

 How to use Puppet

-## Usage
+## Requirements

-* All Bash files were created and compiled on Ubuntu 14.04.4 LTS
+* All Bash files are created and compiled on Ubuntu 14.04.4 LTS.
 * All Puppet files are linted with Puppet Lint 2.1.1.

 ## Tasks